 If you want to light the entire home, but on a tight budget, then Wyze sells four-packs of smart bulbs for $30.
 These only change their brightness and temperature, not color, but are considerably cheaper than more feature-filled alternatives.
 That way, you could get 24 Wyze bulbs for the same $200 that affords just three from Philips Hue.

-In our $400 smart home article we recommended the cheaper Nest E, but given we have more money to spend here we can stretch to the $200 Nest Learning Thermostat.
-Its ability to learn your heating and cooling habits and run autonomously is the same, but this model has a touch screen display which the E misses out on.
+In our $500 smart home article we recommended the cheaper Nest Thermostat, but given we have more money to spend here we can stretch to the $200 Nest Learning Thermostat.
+Its ability to learn your heating and cooling habits and run autonomously is the same, but this model has a touch screen display and more premium design that the cheaper model misses out on.

 Although Nest might be the most recognizable smart thermostat, there are alternatives to consider, and some are cheaper too.
 Smart thermostats with Alexa support from Honeywell cost from around $160, while the Ecobee SmartThermostat - which comes with a second room sensor as standard - costs $249.
 What's interesting is how this thermostat includes full Alexa functionality, so you could use it instead of an Echo smart speaker to control your home, if you so wished.